Application Programming Interfaces, commonly referred to as APIs, are one of the most commonly used technologies in mobile applications.

 API Security Checklist

 Securing an API can be difficult and confusing since there are so many steps.
-And to help you with just that, here’s an API Security Checklist that you may follow.
+And to help you with just that, here’s an API Security checklist that you need to ensure that the API is secure.
+You can simply check the following factors and quickly answer the related question.

 Conclusion